clarenceb/puppetdb_spike/README.md

 * Create some puppet agents and register them with the master so that the puppet DB can collect some useful node data.
 * Get HTTPS API working for remote API requests
 * Play around with the API endpoints
+* If you make manifest changes in `/vagrant/puppet` run `/vagrant/scripts/sync_manifests.sh` on the `puppetdb` VM to update the puppet master's manifests.

 Puppet Modules used:
 --------------------